dcos/demos/1.8/fintrans/README.md

 ^C
 ```

+Note that if you want to reset the topics, that is remove all messages for a certain topic (= city) stored in Kafka, you can do a `dcos kafka topic list` and `dcos kafka topic delete XXX` with `XXX` being one of the listed topics (cities).

 ## Consuming transactions

 ### Real-time transaction volume dashboard

-One consumer is the InfluxDB ingestion process that uses Grafana as the visual frontend.
+One consumer of the transactions we stored in Kafka above is the InfluxDB ingestion process.
+It uses Grafana as the visual frontend, showing a breakdown of average and total transaction volume per city.

 Again, assuming VPN tunnel is enabled, you need to find out the InfluxDB API URL and provide it via an environment variable `INFLUX_API` (note that this is only for local development necessary, not in prod):

 ```bash
 $ cd $DEMO_HOME/1.8/fintrans/influx-ingest/